-- As of 2019, “low-speed electric bicycles” with fully operable pedals and an electric motor less than 750 watts (1 h.p.), whose maximum speed is less than 20mph, are allowed to be registered as a bicycle (see the law here).
-Registration is $30 (one-time fee) to register an e-bike.
+- “Low-speed electric bicycles” (e-bikes) with fully operable pedals & an electric motor less than 750 watts (1 h.p.), whose maximum speed is less than 20mph, need to be registered.
+The one-time registration fee is $30 for e-bikes.
+(See the law here).

 How do you register your bike? (for O‘ahu)

 - Proof of Ownership – This can be provided in 3 possible ways.
 1. Receipt of sale, 2.
 Bill of sale, 3.
 Affidavit of Ownership (available at the office – see below)

 - Registration form (available at the HBL office or any Satellite City Hall) – This form requires information on the bicycle: make, year, color, serial number (normally this is stamped in the bicycle between the bottom bracket at base of the bike), whether it’s a Men or Women body type, number of speeds, and wheel size.
 See image of form below.

 - Once you have all your information, these are the offices available to handle registration:

 - “DMVLP” Main Bicycle/Moped Registration Station – 1112 Kapahulu Ave, Honolulu, located in the trailer building directly under the H1 viaduct – click here for google map.
 The advantage in going to the main office is that they provide you the registration sticker on the spot.
 Phone: (808) 768-2540

 When paying by mail or in person, the following payment types are accepted: By cash, check (drawn on U.S. funds), money order, traveler’s check, or cashier’s check.
 There is a $25.00 service fee for returned checks.
 Make checks payable to: “City and County of Honolulu.”